maruel/panicparse/README.md

 ### If you have `/usr/bin/pp` installed

+If you try `pp` for the first time and you get:

+    Creating tables and indexes...
+    Done.

+and/or

+    /usr/bin/pp5.18: No input files specified

+you may be running the _Perl PAR Packager_ instead of panicparse.

-You may have the Perl PAR Packager installed.
-Use long name `panicparse` then;
+You have two choices, either you put `$GOPATH/bin` at the begining of `$PATH` or use long name `panicparse` with:

     go get github.com/maruel/panicparse

+then using `panicparse` instead of `pp`:

+    go test 2> panicparse